ajcastineira/vbox-service-template/README.md

 ## Usage

+Start

     service vbox-NAME start

-    service vbox-NAME start-wait # Start and wait for the VM to be pingable service vbox-NAME stop
+Start and wait for the VM to be reachable on the network

+    service vbox-NAME start-wait

+Stop (hibernate or power button -- see config lines in script)

+    service vbox-NAME stop

+Restart

     service vbox-NAME restart

-    service vbox-NAME restart-wait # Restart and wait for the VM to be pingable service vbox-NAME status
+Restart and wait for the VM to be reachable on the network

+    service vbox-NAME restart-wait

+Display status

+    service vbox-NAME status